haydenhigg/bengal/README.md

 # bengal

-Easy-to-use Multinomial Naive Bayes for text classification, optimized for multiple output features.
+Easy-to-use Go implementation of the multinomial Naive Bayes for text classification, optimized for multiple output features.

 ## install